sanguedemonstro/docker-playground/langpack-on-servercore2019.md

 I came this far and all I have is a lot of questions:
 ## From where, how and when Server Core 2019 container reads that settings?
 And how it differs from 2016?
 ## What is the right way to [set international settings](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/configure-international-settings-in-windows) on Server Core 2019 containers, ideally, without restart required?
+## Is it necessary to install language pack before change international settings?
+## Is it required to restart?
+Does it make sense, when we are talking about containers?